tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 * Attempts to restore ratio of 1 part acid to 20 parts base
 * Can be partial or complete compensation

+# Question 9
+What is Correction?

+[RIGHT] The primary disorder is repaired: all acid base parameters return to normal [WRONG] The primary disorder continues and the opposite system begins to adjust (partially or completely)

+# Question 10
+A patient is admitted to the ICU due to respiratory failure, before the patient was placed on a ventilator the patient was extremely agitated and breathing rapidly.
+Once in the ICU breathing was being regulated by the ventilator and the patient was given 1 litre of normal saline.
+This patient is also receiving aspirin.
+Arterial HCO3 concentration was 12.

+[WRONG] This pts acid base disorder is compensated [WRONG] This pts acid base disorder is corrected [WRONG] This pts acid base disorder is both compensated and corrected [RIGHT]  This pts acid base disorder is neither compensated nor corrected [WRONG] This pt is compensated but not corrected

+# Question 11
+What is Compensation?

+[RIGHT] The primary disorder continues and the opposite system begins to adjust (partially or completely) [WRONG] The primary disorder is repaired: all acid base parameters return to normal

 # Steps to Acid Base Interpretation